 The majority of us have no idea how much tension we hold within our body.
 Even without exercise and sports, our muscles are constantly stimulated, either through the stresses of modern life or from taking on the emotional energy of others.
 All of which impacts our emotional wellbeing.

-Even the TV programs, watched of an evening to relax, have an effect of firing up the mind which stimulates the muscles, further tensing them.
+Even the TV programs we watch of an evening for entertainment can have an effect of firing up the mind which then stimulates the muscles, further tensing them.

-Also, painful emotions, either your own or those you pick up from others, are stored within the muscles, leading to greater muscle fatigue.
+Any painful emotions, whether our own or those we pick up from others, are stored within the muscles which leads to greater muscle fatigue and stress.